 By default, Windows 10 comes with a decorative mouse scheme.
-For example, when you need to wait for a task to complete, the mouse’s cursor changes into a 3D spinning circle.
-For that to happen, the computer needs to use quite a bit of system resources, causing you to have to wait longer.
+For example, when you need to wait for a task to complete, the mouse's cursor changes into a 3D spinning circle.
+For that to happen, the computer needs to use quite a bit of system resources, causing you to wait longer.

 For best performance, you should turn that off.
 Here's how:

 - Type "Mouse settings" (no quotes) into the Search box and press Enter.
 That will bring up the Mouse Settings window.

 - Click on Additional mouse options.
 That will call up the Mouse Properties window.

 - Click on the Pointers tab.
 Now, under Scheme, change the value to (None) and click OK.

 Tune visual effects for performance